Kalwing/job-ready-project/README.md

     * [How to do research](http://dspace.mit.edu/bitstream/handle/1721.1/41487/AI_WP_316.pdf)
 * [ ] [On the mesure of intelligence - F Chollet](https://arxiv.org/abs/1911.01547)
 * [ ] [Growing cellular Automata](https://distill.pub/2020/growing-ca/)
-* [ ] Write one scientific articles AND multiple blog post explaining a project you made.
+* [ ] Write one scientific articles or/and multiple blog post explaining a project you made.
 * [ ] Learn Vim (be sure to have *at least* 20wpm when touch typing, before starting this): [How To Learn Vim: A Four Week Plan](https://medium.com/actualize-network/how-to-learn-vim-a-four-week-plan-cd8b376a9b85)
 * [ ] Continue improving your typing speed: [Typing.io](https://typing.io/lesson/) and [keybr](https://www.keybr.com/), aim for a 40-50wpm score.
 * [ ] [Fast.ai - Computational linear algebra](https://github.com/fastai/numerical-linear-algebra/blob/master/README.md)